Save big (up to $1,875) on small business tools with our free membership, business.com+

 The process of dissolving your partnership

-Although the process of dissolving your partnership isn’t as simple as ceasing operations and closing up shop, it doesn’t have to be overly complicated, either.
-Before you sign a partnership agreement, ensure your agreement includes a dissolution clause to help ease the process.
-Some of these clauses even include specific procedures that must be followed.
+Although dissolving your partnership isn’t as simple as ceasing operations and closing up shop, it doesn’t have to be overly complicated, either.
+Start by reviewing your partnership agreement to see whether it includes a dissolution clause; many agreements outline the procedures you must follow, which makes things much more straightforward and smooth.

-If you do not have a predetermined dissolution procedure, follow these steps to dissolve a partnership agreement:
+If your agreement doesn’t include a predetermined dissolution procedure, follow these general steps to dissolve a partnership:

 1. Discuss the terms and issues.
-Sit down with your partners and discuss the terms of the dissolution.
-If you and your partners disagree on certain issues, you can ask an impartial third party or legal counsel to mediate.
+Sit down with your partners and talk through the terms of the dissolution.
+If you can’t agree on certain issues, ask an impartial third party or legal support services to mediate.

-• Terminate any outstanding permits, business licenses and other business registrations.
+1. Terminate permits, business licenses and other registrations.

-4. Check your state’s business laws.
-Your state’s laws will govern your partnership dissolutions.
-Your secretary of state’s office or website should have information on the process of partner dissolution, any relevant termination fees and required forms.
+5. Check your state’s business laws.
+Your state’s laws govern the dissolution process.
+Your secretary of state’s website should outline any required forms, termination fees and timelines.

 TipBottom line

-Consult an experienced business lawyer to navigate state-specific rules and other legal obligations for dissolution.
+Consult an experienced business lawyer to understand state-specific rules and other legal obligations that may apply to your dissolution.

 Types of dissolution agreements